wrab2/disavebank/readme.md

-## Don't add every single save out there, only useful ones
-Meaning that if you have save with for example 10 TME there's no need to have a save with 11 TME, 12 TME, 13 TME etc, they all achievable in a few seconds from 10 TME.
-Same goes for rockets, endorsements, time cubes etc.

----

 ## How to add saves
+Post them to #di-save-bank in testing discord server and I'll add them here.\
-put your saves in
+Alternatively through pull request: put your saves in  `/saves/<ModeName>.js`\
-`/saves/<ModeName>.js`\
-if you're adding a save to the empty mode combination add it to `save_exists` const as well\
+if you're adding a save to a previously empty mode combination then add it to `save_exists` const as well\
 Example of a file with saves:
 ```
 loadedSaves = [